andrei-ce/pomodoro/README.md

 # Pomodoro tracker
-This is an app to createPomodoro TS React app created using vite@latest, applying useContext and useReducer hooks and react-hook-form.
+This is a Pomodoro TS React app created using vite@latest, applying useContext and useReducer hooks and react-hook-form.

 To run this project you will need to
 * Download the repository